mmpacker/js-slot-machine/README.md

 I hope you enjoy my 'Mega Man' themed JavaScript Slot Machine game!

 ## Getting Started

 My game was deployed using Surge, and can be found here: https://mp-js-slot-machine-project.surge.sh/

 ![JS Slot Machine Screen Shots](images/mmSlots_Screenshots.png)

+* The game was created using a 'moblie-first' design and is responsive so that renders at a smaller or larger size depending on the screen size.

 ## Technical Summary